Biconed graphs, weighted forests, and h-vectors of matroid complexes: Biconed graphs and rooted forests

-Here we describe our method of encoding activity of a spanning tree of a biconed graph in terms of multisets of edges of our auxiliary construction.
-Suppose $\G$ is a biconed graph and $F$ any set of edges of $\GG$.
-We use $\Fm$ to denote a multiset on $F$, where ${\bf m}:E(F) \rightarrow {\mathbb N}_{\geq 1}$ is a multiplicity function.
+Here we describe our method of encoding activity of a spanning tree of a biconed graph in terms of weighted edges in our auxiliary construction.
+Let $\G$ be a biconed graph and suppose $F$ is any set of edges of $\GG$.
+Let $\omega_F:F \rightarrow {\mathbb N}_{\geq 1}$ denote a positive integer weighting on these set of edges.
+We will use $\omega$ if the context is clear and refer to the pair $(F,\omega)$ as a \emph{weighted collection of edges}.
+An edge $e \in F$ is said to have \emph{weight n} if $\omega_F(e) = n$.

-An edge $e \in \Fm$ is said to be \emph{n-rooted}, or to have $n$ roots, if $m(e) = n+1$.
-To \emph{$n$-root} an edge $e$ in a some set $F$ of edges is to set the multiplicity of $e$ in $\mathbf e$ to $n+1$.
-An edge $e$ is \emph{rooted} if its $k$-rooted for some $k > 0$.
+For a weighted collection of edges $(F, \omega_F)$, a \emph{weighted component}, or just \emph{component} if clear from context, is a (maximal) connected component $S \subset F$ along with a weighting $\omega_S$ which is equal to $\omega_F$ restricted to $S$.
+The \emph{excess weight} of a weighted component $S$ is given by

-A \emph{component} of $\Fm$ is just a sub-multiset $(S,{\bf n})$ of $\Fm$ induced on $S$ such that $S$ is a component of $\Fsp$.
-We say that a component in $\Fm$ is \emph{$n$-edge-rooted} if $n$ is the sum of the the number of edge roots in the edges of the component, plus $1$ if the component contains the vertex $\ol 0$.
-For example, a component which contains $\ol 0$ and has $3$ edge roots in total is $4$-edge-rooted.
-Lastly, an edge in $\Fm$ is \emph{bridging} if it connects a vertex in $A$ to a vertex in $\ol{A}\cup \ol{0}$.
+where $\delta_{\ol{0} \in S}$ equals $1$ if $\ol{0} \in S$ and equals $0$ otherwise.
+We assign weight to $\ol{0}$ in this way because it acts in some ways like an additional weighted edge.
+A component $S$ is said to be \emph{$k$-excess weighted} if its excess weight is $k$.
+Finally, an edge in $\GG$ is \emph{crossing} if it connects a vertex in $A$ to a vertex in $\ol{A} \cup \ol{0}$.